 The British Museum regularly organises family events and activities during the school holidays.

-Related: May Half-Term in London with Kids 2023
+Related: Summer Activities in London for Kids

 British Museum Address